-This article was originally printed in Numismatic News.
+This article was originally printed in the latest issue of Numismatic News.

 A northern Ohio teenager who discovered the joys of numismatics three years ago from his father’s long-ago coin collection is the recipient of the Professional Numismatists Guild’s 2010 Young Numismatist scholarship.

 Michael Pedro, 17, of Waterville, Ohio, will receive airfare and tuition from PNG to attend one of the week-long American Numismatic Association Summer Seminar sessions in Colorado Springs, Colo.

 A member of the Toledo Glass Center Coin Club, he will be a senior this fall at Anthony Wayne High School in Whitehouse, Ohio, and plans to attend Ohio State University to major in business.